One cannot avoid negative thoughts. They happen to everyone and that’s normal.

 One approach I often use with clients is to first identify the negative thought such as “I’m such a failure” and to use a log to keep track of what instance it’s occurring in and what the impact is.

-The next step is to begin to challenge the validity of the negative thought.
 Is there evidence to support it?
 Would a close friend or family member agree that the thought is accurate?

 Next, it’s important to look at whether there is another thought that could replace the negative thought such as “This might not have been a success yet but I’m learning and will keep making progress.”
 This approach is closely aligned with Cognitive Behavioral Therapy is helpful to work on with a therapist.

 Instead of fighting the negative thought, individuals work to give it a bit of time and space in their brain instead of spending all their energy trying to force it out of their mind.

 A good analogy for this is instead of treating the thought like a ball you’re forcing underwater, when you know it’s going to tire you out and eventually pop back up, you let the ball float on the surface of water.

 For some people, this approach and dealing with the negative thought mindfully instead of challenging it, letting them acknowledge it and move forward.

 Coach | Speaker | Author